clferrari/clferrari.github.io/_pages/about.md

 I am currently tenure-track assistant professor (RTT) at the Department of Information Engineering and Mathematics of the University of Siena.

-Previously, I have been a assistant professor (RTT) at the Department of Engineering and Architecture of the University of Parma, working with the IMPLab led by Prof. Andrea Prati, and a PostDoc researcher at the Media Integration and Communication Center (MICC) of the University of Florence, working with Prof. Alberto Del Bimbo, Prof. Stefano Berretti and Prof. Pietro Pala.
+Previously, I have been a assistant professor (RTD/A) at the Department of Engineering and Architecture of the University of Parma, working with the IMPLab led by Prof. Andrea Prati, and a PostDoc researcher at the Media Integration and Communication Center (MICC) of the University of Florence, working with Profs.
+Alberto Del Bimbo, Stefano Berretti and Pietro Pala.

 I have also been a visiting research scholar at the IRIS Lab of the Univeristy of Southern California (USC) in 2014, under the supervision of Prof. Gerard Medioni, working with Prof. Iacopo Masi.